An Ambit Field Framework for the Full Panel of Day-ahead Electricity Prices: Electricity derivatives

 in which case we find that

-By specifying $\sigma^{2}$ such that its conditional Laplace transform under $\mathbb{Q}$ is known in closed form (via equation \eqref{eq:cumulant_function}), we may then plug this into \eqref{eq:futures_price2} and integrate to obtain the final futures price.
+By specifying $\sigma^{2}$ such that its conditional Laplace transform under $\mathbb{Q}$ is known in closed form, we may then plug this into \eqref{eq:futures_price2} and integrate to obtain the final futures price.
+This can for example be computed via \eqref{eq:cumulant_function} in the specification of Example~\ref{ex:BNS_model}.
 Ultimately, we note that the futures price is essentially identical to the null-spatial case of \textcites{BARNDORFF-NIELSENOLEE.2013Mesp}{Ambit} up to the additional spatial integral.
 Hence the extension to the tempo-spatial setting is a rather smooth generalization, and the cost incurred from adding the extra dimension is not too severe.

 As noted in \textcite{AidMonograph}, conventional Markovian spot price models have a hard time reproducing the observed volatility structure of futures prices at even slightly long maturities or delivery periods, as the implied exponential mean-reversion speed essentially entails the spot price process staying near its long term mean over the interval $[\tau_1, \tau_2]$.
 The present framework, however, allows for much more flexible autocorrelation structures, and thus more realistic volatility patterns, depending on the specification of $K$ and $\sigma$.
 We will return to the issue of selecting the kernel function in Section~\ref{sec:kernel}.